tytydraco/yessleep/out/Old_Traditions_for_a_Night_Wedding.md

 I noticed the ring, "Ah, you are married.
 My sincerest apologies miss."

-"Newly married," she told me.
-"My husband speaking with the concierge."
+"Newly married," she commented.
+"My husband is speaking with the concierge."

 "Activities on vacation," I mused.
 "How wonderful."